Breshad Perriman Injured At Practice

-The injury bug appears to be making a home for itself in Baltimore.
+As if the Baltimore Ravens don’t have enough to worry about with their owner, Steve Bisciotti flirting with the idea of signing Colin Kaepernick and the potential media circus that a signing like that will bring to the team, it now appears the injury bug has made a home for itself at Ravens training camp.
 A right leg injury to Ravens third year wide receiver Breshad Perriman was just the latest in a string of bad luck the team has endured this offseason.
 The third-year wide receiver appeared to tweak the leg yesterday at practice.
 This is just the latest injury suffered by a Ravens player this offseason.
 The team has already had several players go down for the season including tight end Dennis Pitta (who was released afterwards).
 Running back Kenneth Dixon and cornerback Tavon Young were also lost for the season, Dixon with a meniscus tear and Young with a torn ACL.
 On top of that, Super Bowl XLVII MVP, Quarterback Joe Flacco, who had to deal with an ACL tear of his own just two seasons ago, is currently still out of practice with a back injury.
 Then, just today, the team announced that starting tight end, Crockett Gilmore would be out indefinitely with a torn MCL, an injury that was suffered this past Friday.

 In regards to Perriman, the injury he sustained seems to be a minor hamstring issue and he shouldn’t miss too much time.
 This doesn’t mean that the injury is not worrisome, however.
 Hamstring issues have been known to linger and prove costly for players and their respective teams.
 On top of that, this is a critical year for the Ravens offense.
 In addition to the loss of two tight ends to season-ending injuries, Future Hall of Fame Wide Receiver Steve Smith Sr. retired this offseason.
 To help fill that void the team signed speedster, Jeremy Maclin from the Kansas City Chiefs.
 Maclin should provide some outside speed for the Ravens and, of course, they still have Mike Wallace, who is coming off a 1,000-yard season in 2016.
 But it will take time for him to get into a rhythm with his new Quarterback, something made even more complicated by Flacco missing time with a back injury.